-- Water
+Water

-- Sunscreen and sunglasses
+Sunscreen and sunglasses

-- Tools
+Tools

-- Docking and anchoring gear
+Docking and anchoring gear

-- Check radio operation
+Check radio operation

-- Navigation charts and instruments
+Navigation charts and instruments

-- Float plan to a friend or Coast Guard
+Float plan to a friend or Coast Guard

-- Fuel for Stove
+Fuel for Stove

-- Cooking and eating utensils
+Cooking and eating utensils

-- check battery water level
+check battery water level

-- oil level, tight V-belts
+oil level, tight V-belts

-- Check for loose electrical connections in the engine compartment
+Check for loose electrical connections in the engine compartment

-- Secure loose tools or equipment in the engine compartment so as to not get fouled in the engine.
+Secure loose tools or equipment in the engine compartment so as to not get fouled in the engine.

-- AC systems off, electrical cord stowed
+AC systems off, electrical cord stowed

-- Doors and drawers secure
+Doors and drawers secure

-- Check steering lock to lock
+Check steering lock to lock

-- Check mast for rigging irregularities and tightness
+Check seeing lock to lock Check mast for rigging irregularities and tightness

-- Halyards and sheets are ready to run
+Halyards and sheets are ready to run

-- no lines or obstructions near propeller or bow
+no lines or obstructions near propeller or bow

-- Anchor ready to run
+Anchor ready to run

-- Check lifelines for tightness
+Anchor ready to run Check lifelines for tightness

-- Turn on waterlines
+Turn on waterlines

-- Stow all loose gear
+Stow all loose gear

-- Open engine cooling water thru intake valve
+Stow an roose gear Open engine cooling water thru intake valve

+Open engine cooming water thru make varve

 After Sailing Checklist

-When leaving your Hunter at the dock for more than a short time, it is a good idea to review the following checklist to make sure everything is in order.
-This will help protect the various parts of your boat and add considerably to their attractiveness and usable life.
+When leaving your Hunter at the dock for more than a short time, it is a good idea to review the following checklist to make s ure

-- Flake or furl mainsail and cover, or remove and bag. - Remove and stow all portable deck hardware such as snatch blocks, winch handles, etc. - Secure the boom to the topping lifts and set it firmly amidships with the main sheet purchase. - (It is also a good idea to rig a line from the steering wheel or tiller to a convenience cleat to keep the rudder from swinging back and forth with the motion of the water or employ the wheel brake if so equipped.) - Attach the shackle ends of all halyards to convenient fittings and take up slack.
-Find a location leading away from the mast to keep the halyard from slapping the mast. - Coil and stow all lines in line lockers - Cover the winches and steering pedestal when leaving the boat for several days or more - Close all fuel lines and seacocks - Switch off the electrical system - Pump out the bilge - Check air vents, secure ports and hatches, swab the deck, and clean deck stainless, particularly if you have operated in salt water.
+everything is in order.
+This will help protect the various parts of your boat and add considerably to their attractiveness and usa

+life.

+Flake or furl mainsail and cover, or remove and bag.

+Remove and stow all portable deck hardware such as snatch blocks, winch handles, etc.

+Secure the boom to the topping lifts and set it firmly amidships with the main sheet purchase.

+(It is also a good idea to rig a line from the steering wheel or tiller to a convenience cleat to keep the rudder from swingi ng

+back and forth with the motion of the water or employ the wheel brake if so equipped.)

+Attach the shackle ends of all halyards to convenient fittings and take up slack.
+Find a location leading away from the m ast

+to keep the halyard from slapping the mast.

+Coil and stow all lines in line lockers

+Cover the winches and steering pedestal when leaving the boat for several days or more

+Close all fuel lines and seacocks

+Switch off the electrical system

+Pump out the bilge

+Check air vents, secure ports and hatches, swab the deck, and clean deck stainless, particularly if you have operated in sa alt

+water.